Edayilakkad

 Edayilakkad (also spelled Edayilakkadu or Edayilekkadu, is a marshy island situated in Valiyaparamba Panchayath, Kasaragod district, Kerala, India.
 It is located in the Kavvayi Backwaters, a long, almost isolated, arm of the Arabian Sea.
 Edayilakkad is noted for its biodiversity and local conservation efforts.
 The island is three to four meters above sea level on average.
 To the east of Edayilakkad lies the mainland of India.

 History

-Historic knowledge of the remote area dates to the 2nd century A.D..
+Historic knowledge of the remote area dates to the 2nd century AD.
 Although it wasn't inhabited until the early 1900s, feudal Lingayats of the Vijayanagara Empire once controlled the region.
 Before the formation of the Kerala state, the area was part of Madras.
 An emigration of a mainly Sri Lankan labour force onto the island occurred in the 1930s.

 Location

 To the south of Edayilakkad lies the island of Madakkal, while the village of Trikkarippur is located on the mainland east of Edayilakkad.
 The village of Ayitti is due north of the island.
 The island lies on the Malabar coast.
 According to India's revenue department, the island has an area of 312.01 acres.
 Due to its width, Edayilakkad is one of the largest islands in the northern parts of Kerala.